-Asheville Academy for Girls helps Connecticut families from cities and towns like Darien New Canaan Greenwich Westport Weston Wilton Groton Long Point Town of Ridgefield Washington Roxbury
+Asheville Academy helps Connecticut families from cities and towns like Darien New Canaan Greenwich Westport Weston Wilton Groton Long Point Town of Ridgefield Washington Roxbury

-Some examples of cities from Connecticut which may have families who could use Asheville Academy for Girls: Bridgeport New Haven Stamford Hartford Waterbury Norwalk Danbury New Britain Bristol Meriden West Haven Milford
+Some examples of cities from Connecticut which may have families who could use Asheville Academy: Bridgeport New Haven Stamford Hartford Waterbury Norwalk Danbury New Britain Bristol Meriden West Haven Milford

 - Alternatives to Medication for Young Girls with ADHDAttention deficit hyperactivity disorder (ADHD) is a relatively common mental disorder that affects primarily children and can be carried into adulthood.
 This disorder is most commonly treated with prescribed medication and is effective for roughly 80% of people.
 However, like most medications, ADHD medications can come with some harsh side...
 Read more »